adamos42/io_ajax_online/README.md

 {
    var $this = {}; // Create object to containt methods and variables

+   // Check the jQuery exists if not then return the alert if(typeof jQuery == "undefined") return alert("jQuery is required for Ajax visitors module!");

    // Set the visitors status container html element
    $this.visitors_container = $("#online-users");